 — FOX Basketball (@FoxBasketball) December 14, 2018

 Wear’s contributions as a stretch forward were crucial for Sydney, particularly when it came to creating space for key players like Kevin Lisch (14.1 points, 2.6 rebounds, and 3.2 assists) and Jerome Randle (17.9 points, 2.6 rebounds, and 4.2 assists), who led the team offensively.
-Andrew Bogut (11.4 points, 11.5 rebounds, 3.4 assists, and 2.7 blocks) was the anchor of the team’s defense, earning NBL Most Valuable Player and Defensive Player of the Year honors.
+Andrew Bogut (11.4 points, 11.5 rebounds, 3.4 assists, and 2.7 blocks) was the anchor of the team’s defense, earning NBL Most Valuable Player and Defensive Player of the Year honours.

 The Kings finished the regular season in third place with an 18-10 record, setting themselves up for a semifinal matchup against Melbourne United.